pei-chun-su/QuestionnaireFastTransform.jl/README.md

 Pkg.activate("path/to/QuestionnaireFastTransform") # change the path here in your local PC using QuestionnaireFastTransform
 ```
-Also, make sure that the required Python packages are installed in the Conda.
+Also, make sure that the required Python packages are installed in Conda.
 ```julia
 ENV["PYTHON"] = ""
 using Pkg